 Without a doubt, Chinese food is great.
-Though you may have heard that they are based heavily on soy sauce, rice noodles and rice-flour, don't shrink back - my following tips just help celiac traveler have a wonderful trip in China, a country that doesn't cater to the gluten-free diet.
+Though you may have heard that they are based heavily on soy sauce, rice noodles and rice-flour, don't shrink back - my following tips just help the celiacs travelers have a wonderful trip in China, a country that doesn't cater to the gluten-free diet.

 Most international flights that fly into China offer gluten-free meals for celiac passengers.
-It's wise to call the airline to book your gluten free meal before leaving for China.
-Don't leave it to the last minute as most airlines require special requests be made at least 24 hours before departure.
-And when you receive your gluten free meal (which we hope you will!), double check that it is actually gluten free.
-Often it will be labeled with something like international code "GFML" (gluten free meal) but other times it won't.
+It's wise to call the airline to book your gluten-free meal before leaving for China.
+Don't leave it to the last minute as most airlines require special requests to be made at least 24 hours before departure.
+And when you receive your gluten-free meal (which we hope you will!), double-check that it is actually gluten-free.
+Often it will be labeled with something like the international code "GFML" (gluten-free meal) but other times it won't.

-2. Work with professional tour operator and tour guide.
+2. Work with a professional tour operator and tour guide

-When on a tailor-made tour with Odyssey Tours, both your private travel consultant and tour guide will make out their way to arrange exclusively prepared dishes for you.
-So, if you have a special diet, just let us know your needs
+When on a tailor-made tour with Odynovo (Formerly Odyssey, the same hereinafter), both your private travel consultant and tour guide will make out their way to arrange exclusively prepared dishes for you.
+So, if you have a special diet, just let us know your needs!

-3. Know what are safe to order and what should be avoided.
+3. Know what is safe to order and what should be avoided

 √ Steamed rice & vegetables